YKW-Modding/yo-docs/modding-guides/story-mod-utils/event-fix.md

 ---

 # Making Custom Events Work Properly
-**Original author on Discord: @z_u_ra**
+> Original author on Discord: @z_u_ra, modified by @n123original.
+This guide assumes you already know how to navigate romfs and use CfgBin Editor.
+If not, please read [the starting guide](../gettingstarted.html).

-Sometimes, when you add an event XQ and try to do stuff like spawning models or starting dialogue, it just won't work!
-Here's how to fix it.
+Sometimes, adding an event won't work.
+Here's a potential solution:

-1. Open `data/res/sys/event_set_config_0.01.cfg.bin`
+* First, open `event_set_config*.cfg.bin` from `data/res/sys/`.
-2. Increment the value of the first entry (child count)
+  * The `*` refers to versioning, so instead of just `event_set_config.cfg.bin` you might also see files such as `event_set_config_0.01.cfg.bin`.
+Pick the one with the highest version.
-3. Duplicate a child of the first entry
+* Next, duplicate an `EVENT_SET_CONFIG_*` entry, the new entry should appear at the bottom of the tree.
-4. Activate Yw2 tags
+* In the `EventID` parameter, place the ID of your event e.g. the CRC-32 of `ev12_3400`.
-5. in the EventID field, put your hashed event ID.
-You can hash your event ID here: https://emn178.github.io/online-tools/crc32.html
+* Configure all the documented variables to your liking and leave all of the undocumented variables as is.
-6. Change all the documented variables to your liking and leave all of the undocumented variables as is.
+* Finally, increment (increase by 1) the `ChildCount` of the `EVENT_SET_CONFIG_LIST` tree that contains the entries.

-7. Enjoy.
+If that still doesn't work, try adding a `GlobalBitFlag` with the `EventID` as the `FlagID`, you can do so via [this tutorial](add-flags.html).